 Kapha is associated with the earth and water elements.
 It controls growth and supplies water to all parts of the body.
 It is responsible for maintaining immune systems, hydration and skin hydration and protects the joints and tissues.
 When in balance, Kapha people express nurturing, forgiveness and compassion.
 But when out of balance, a Kapha dominant may feel insecure, envious or greedy.

-It’s important to remember that we each have all three Ayurveda body types but usually one or sometimes two are more dominant.
+It’s important to remember that we each have all three ayurvedic body type (vata pitta and kapha) but usually one or sometimes two are more dominant.
 These doshas help to determine a person’s personality and physiological traits in studied and predictable ways.
 The ancient system of Ayurveda is a holistic one, and therefore we strongly encourage you down this path of self-awareness and true, long-lasting balance.
 Our Ayurvedic supplements can be used to compliment and heal various ailments such as low energy, mental clarity, mineral deficiency, imbalanced hormones, weight loss and overall wellness.
 We have all these products at affordable prices.
 We’d love to share more, so please remember to subscribe to our email list at the very bottom of this page.